GilsonLabUCSD/SAMPL5-bootstrapping-error-analysis/README.md

 # SAMPL5-bootstrapping-error-analysis

-This directory also contains the 4-in-1 graphs.
+This directory contains the experimental data, the user-submitted calculated data,and the Jupyter notebook for generating the graphs in the SAMPL5 overview paper.